 Brief: In this article, we list some of the best email clients for Linux desktop.

-Even in this age of browser based email services, some of us rely on desktop email clients for checking our emails.
-So, here is a list of best email clients available on the Linux platform.
+While you can easily access your email on your web browser, some of us rely on desktop email clients for checking our emails.
+So, here is a list of the best email clients available for the Linux platform.
 Each of them is presented with the features they offer to give you an overall idea of them.

 Best email clients for Linux

-Thunderbird is one of the most popular and oldest open-sourced email client from Mozilla Foundation.
+Thunderbird is one of the most popular and oldest open-source email clients from Mozilla Foundation.
 You can also find it pre-installed on several Linux distributions.

 - Activity Manager: Recorded interactions between the email provider and Thunderbird.